ericgiunta/Colossus/README.md

 By default a fully portable version of the code is compiled, which does not support OpenMP on every system.
 Note that Colossus requires OpenMP support to perform parallel calculations.
-The environment variable “R_COLOSSUS_NOT_CRAN” is checked to determine if OpenMP should be disabled for linux compiling with clang.
+The environment variable “R\_COLOSSUS\_NOT\_CRAN” is checked to determine if OpenMP should be disabled for linux compiling with clang.
 The number of cores is set to 1 if the environment variable is empty, the operating system is detected as linux, and the default compiler or R compiler is clang.
-Colossues testing checks for the “NOT_CRAN” variable to determine if additional tests should be run.
-Setting “NOT_CRAN” to “false” will disable the longer tests.
+Colossus testing checks for the “NOT\_CRAN” variable to determine if additional tests should be run.
+Setting “NOT\_CRAN” to “false” will disable the longer tests.
 Currently OpenMP support is not configured for linux compiling with clang and MacOS systems.